twilio-labs/sms-keyword-router/README.md

 # How it Works

-When a user text's in a keyword to your number, a new session is created in Twilio Sync that forwards Twilio's request on to your webhook.
+When a user texts in a keyword to your number, a new session is created in Twilio Sync that forwards Twilio's request on to your webhook.
 For subsequent messages, the router will check to see if there's still a session in Twilio Sync, and continue forwarding messages to the same web app.

 Once the `delete-session.js` function is called, or the `ttl` for the session is reached, the router will check if the message is a keyword and again forward messages on the the correct app.